oilladacds/oilladacds/README.md

 - 👋 Hi, I’m @oilladacds, I'm from Uruguay
-- 👀 I’m interested in iOS developing, Scoccer, Metal Music, Star Wars, Thundercats, HomeBrew
+- 👀 I’m a iOS Developer
+- ⚽️ I love Scoccer (Nacional - Real Madrid)
+  - Metal Music
+  - Star Wars
+  - Thundercats
+  - Tattoos
+- I'm a craft brewer @ Carlina's Beer

 <!---
 oilladacds/oilladacds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.